vibha1019/cses_student/_posts/2023-12-8-Tiff_post.md

 </style>
 # Hamsters!

-Hamsters are furry, small, rodents that are often energetic.
-They make great first time pets, as they are low maintenance and small in size!
+<li>Hamsters are furry, small, rodents that are often energetic.
+They make great first time pets, as they are low maintenance and small in size!</li>

 ## Pros
 <li>The pros of owning a hamster is plentiful.
 They provide emotional support and help with the release of serotonin.
 Although they look scary, they are actually harmless, if you keep them in a locked glass box.</li>